skazi0/connect-ng/DIFFERENCES.md

   This is a bug and it's already fixed in the Go version.
 - With --debug the Go version sends all debug output to stderr.
 The Ruby version sends http debug to stderr, and other debug to stdout.
+- In zypper-migration plugin, bool flag arguments matching default value are ignored.
+This changes behavior for cases where both positive and negative flag is passed, e.g.: `zypper migration --verbose --no-verbose` disables verbose in original Ruby version while Go version will enable verbose output.
+  For single flags the behavior is the same, i.e. `zypper migration --verbose` enabled verbose output while `zypper migration --no-verbose` disables verbose output (which is the default).